CloudAgeGlobal/MindShift-Kaizen/README.md

 # MindShift-Kaizen
-This is a Employee Quality Upgrade System
+This is a Generative AI Employee Quality Upgrade System...